With predictions for the 2026 Cost-of-Living Adjustment (COLA) already coming out, seniors are right to be concerned about the news.

 Social Security’s solvency challenges can and should be addressed through other means, such as adjusting the tax cap or exploring new funding mechanisms.
 Sacrificing the COLA, which is crucial for seniors to maintain basic financial security, is a short-term approach that creates long-term harm for millions of retirees.
 Social Security’s promise was to provide stability, and a reduced COLA undermines that commitment.

 Help us ensure COLAs are raised in the future by signing our petition.
+Through collective action, we can compel Congress to raise the 2026 COLA, and also compensate seniors for years where COLAs were skipped.
 For more news like this, follow us on Facebook and Twitter.